kavin-jindal/Astro-cord/README.md

 > Python Development Info: `Python 3.8.6`
 > Made in: `PyCharm`

-# Made with :heart: by Klevr
+# Made with :heart: by Kavin Jindal